greg-raven/Impeachment-Chronicles/_posts/2024-03-19-trump-sues-abc.md

 - "Donald Trump has been found liable for rape by a jury."

-- "I'm asking you a question about why you endorsed someone who’s been found liable for rape.
+- "I'm asking you a question about why you endorsed someone who's been found liable for rape.
 Just answer the question."

 - "It was a civil court that found him liable for rape."

-- "... you're supporting someone who’s been found liable for rape."
+- "... you're supporting someone who's been found liable for rape."

-- "Why are you supporting someone who’s been found liable for rape?"
+- "Why are you supporting someone who's been found liable for rape?"

 - "You don't find it offensive that Donald Trump has been found liable for rape?"

-- "Well, actually, what you’re doing is defending a man who's been found liable for rape.
+- "Well, actually, what you're doing is defending a man who's been found liable for rape.
 I don't understand how you can do that."

 - "In fact, it has been shown to be rape.
 The judge affirmed that it was, in fact, rape.
 Donald Trump was found to have committed rape.
 That's just a fact."